 - Violation of company policy

 An employer cannot simply declare that they are firing an employee for cause.
-They have to justify this decision according to the guidelines in the ESA.
+They have to justify this decision according to the guidelines in the ESA, including explaining, in writing, why the employee was dismissed.
 Terminations that were originally made for cause are often deemed illegitimate and are actually without cause terminations that require due notice or compensation.

 Consider if Your Performance Related Dismissal is ‘For Cause’

-Employers cannot simply fire you for cause for poor performance without notice unless they have a) Established a reasonable standard of performance; b) Communicated that standard to the employee; c) Communicated to the employee that performance standards were not being met; and d) Assisted you in trying to meet those standards.
+Employers cannot simply fire an employee for cause without notice unless they have a) Established a reasonable standard of performance; b) Clearly communicated that standard to the employee; c) Informed the employee that performance standards were not being met; and d) Assisted the employee in meeting those standards.

 Determine if Severance or Notice Met Legally Mandated Minimums